 In Seville: Bodeguita Morales.
 This tapas bar has been around for over a century, with the atmosphere to prove it.
-I love their spinach and garbanzo beans; it’s a typical Spanish dish, but the generous dose of cumin gives it a North African flavor.
+Spinach and garbanzo beans are a typical Spanish dish, but the generous dose of cumin in their version gives it a North African flavor.

-Cold soups, like salmorejo and Ajo Blanco, are a mainstay in Andalusia, as is fried fish (cooked in very hot olive oil that doesn’t permeate the meat, similar to the tempura technique of frying).
-Oxtail stew is another specialty—little surprise given the number of bull ranches here in the south.
+Cold soups, like salmorejo and ajo blanco, are a mainstay in Andalusia, as is fried fish (cooked in very hot olive oil that doesn’t permeate the meat, similar to the tempura technique of frying).
+Oxtail stew is another specialty—little surprise given the number of bull ranches in the south.

-Aponiente, in Cádiz, just earned its second Michelin star.
-Chef Angel Leon, who’s known for using laboratory equipment in his kitchen, has revolutionized the way seafood is prepared.
+Aponiente, in Cádiz, is Andalusía’s only restaurant with three Michelin stars.
+Chef Angel Leon has revolutionized the way seafood is prepared.